glossary

 How this term appears in tools

 The navigator uses Special Enrollment Period language when a coverage-change route may require date-window verification.
-The result keeps the displayed deadline as a planning estimate, names the source family, and tells the user to confirm before acting.
+The result keeps the displayed deadline as a planning estimate, names the source family, and tells you to confirm before acting.

 Sources